-I am a lecturer and research fellow in the School of Computing and Information Systems within the University of Melbourne.
+I am a lecturer and research fellow in the School of Computing and Information Systems at the University of Melbourne.
 With undergraduate backgrounds in both computer science and philosophy, in general my research interests fall between the two.
 My PhD thesis was in the areas of artificial intelligence and the philosophy of information and computation.

-You can find my academic CV here.
+You can find a reasonably up to date copy of my academic CV here.

 - October 18, 2018 - eOrygen awarded funding from the Telstra Foundation for new mental health mobile app.